 Genetic Predisposition

-Certain breeds are genetically predisposed due to inherited weaknesses in the connective tissues.
-Brachycephalic breeds are also among the dogs prone to developing cherry eye because of their facial structures.
+Certain breed dogs are genetically predisposed to cherry eye due to inherited weaknesses in the connective tissues.
+Brachycephalic breeds are also among the dogs prone to develop cherry eye because of their facial structures.

 Common dogs affected include: